Stimulating Asian Pacific Voices Conversations.

-Produced by Asian Culture & Media Alliance (ACMA)’s Founder and Executive Director Cathlyn Choi, Asian Voices Radio is a podcast series created as an extension of the Asian Voices cultural television series.
+Produced by Asian Culture & Media Alliance (ACMA)’s Founder and Executive Director Cathlyn Choi, the Asian Pacific Voices Radio podcast series was created as an extension of the Asian Pacific Voices cultural television series.

 Sheena Yap Chan is a renowned keynote speaker, coach, and host of her very own podcast, The Tao of Self Confidence.
 Sheena brings an understanding of the need for representation of Asian Americans, and what they can do to create a better future.